getify/Functional-Light-JS/ch9.md

 **Note:** This mutually recursive `fib(..)` implementation is adapted from research presented in "Fibonacci Numbers Using Mutual Recursion" (https://www.researchgate.net/publication/246180510_Fibonacci_Numbers_Using_Mutual_Recursion).

 While these mutual recursion examples shown are rather contrived, there are more complex use cases where mutual recursion can be very helpful.
+Counting the number of leaves in a tree data structure is one example, and recursive descent parsing (of source code, by a compiler) is another.

 ### Why Recursion?